IA-cube/Capstone-Project-Final-opening-a-Lebanese-restaurant/README.md

-# Capstone-Project-Final-opening-a-Lebanese-restaurant
+# Capstone-Project-Final-opening-an-Indian-restaurant
-Capstone Project Final : Best location for opening a  Lebanese restaurant in Paris
+Capstone Project Final : Best location for opening a  Indian restaurant in Manhattan